 Crescent Head Family Accommodation

-Our group consisted of three families, two with children, so we chose to stay in an Airbnb a few streets up the hill from the beach called Mirrador.
+Our group consisted of three families, two with children, so we chose to stay in a holiday rental a few streets up the hill from the beach, it was called Mirrador.
 It had plenty of space making it comfortable for everyone.
 Although it meant we needed to bring the pram down to get to the beach (and up the hill to get home…), it did present us with the most spectacular view out to the ocean.

 Having a look at this Booking.com Deals Finder is another useful way to research holiday houses, motels and hotels in Crescent Head.